 Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your equipment if there’s a jump in the line voltage.
 Also, never to touch any electrical components, and ask for a professional’s help if you are not familiar with using surge protectors.

 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
 If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 - Cover Your Equipment (If Possible)

 The well-being of you and your family should come first, but if time will let you, shut off your HVAC system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your unit back on at the end of a storm.

 When the storm has passed, make sure the system is safe before powering it back on.
 First, confirm there are no signs of damage and clean any debris from around the system.
 Call Roland J. Down Service Experts for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and prevent mold from getting into the system or ductwork.

-If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Roland J. Down Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Roland J. Down Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.